There are three big things that both hackathon participants, regardless of their

 Google).

 Lie.
 Cheat.
-Decieve.
+Deceive.
 And don't get caught.

 I'm not going to call out any team specifically... but when I ran